Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

   * The API responds with a _different_ status code that we don't know how to handle

-In this scenario it pays to be specific, because our error reporting will be able to differentiate between a server error (the API is down) vs a user error (someone asked for a Pokemon that doesn't exist).
+In this scenario it pays to be specific, because our error reporting will be able to differentiate between a server error (the API is down) versus a user error (someone asked for a Pokemon that doesn't exist).
 Let's fix our example:

 ```js
 // E.g. GET https://your-app/pokemon/oddish